EyaChenenaoui/World-time-zone-app/README.md

 I used 2 packages:<br/>
 Services that contains the world time class(in the lib folder) <br/>
 Assets that contains all the pics on the app <br/>
-##### This image shows you the time in tunisia and because it's midnight it shows you a sunny pic
+##### This image shows you the time in tunisia and because it's afternoon it shows you a sunny pic

 ![Capture d’écran 2022-01-30 143128](https://user-images.githubusercontent.com/95254410/151702034-26a03429-357b-4eeb-8912-8eb433393d61.png)
 #### This page 'choose location' helps you to change the country